-Harry learns that Snape will referee the next Quidditch match, Flamel is found, Gryffindor wins over Hufflepuff when Harry grabs the snitch after only five minutes.
+Harry learns that Professor Snape will referee the next Quidditch match, Nicolas Flamel is found, Gryffindor wins over Hufflepuff when Harry grabs the Snitch after only five minutes.
 Harry follows Snape into the Forbidden Forest where he meets Quirrell and they speak of the Philosopher’s Stone.

 Calendar and Dates

 The action of this chapter covers the time from three days after Christmas through the month of February, and the first half of the chapter takes place on unspecified days.
 The Quidditch match then falls on Saturday, 22 February.

 for the rest of the Christmas holidays the invisibility cloak stayed folded at the bottom of his trunk

 We know that this chapter begins the day after the last chapter, which was the 27th of December.

 who came back the day before term started